antariandel/kyanit/README.md

 `code.py` was imported, and `main` was called.
 This is what can be considred a "running" state.

-* **`IDLE`**
+* **`STOPPED`**

-The code was stopped either from within the code itself, or by outside means, like with Kyanit CTL's `-stop` option.
-The code can be restarted with Kyanit CTL, using the `-start` option.
+The code was stopped either from within the code itself, or by outside means, ex. with Kyanit CTL's `-stop` option.
+The code may be restarted with Kyanit CTL, using the `-start` option.

 * **`ERROR ExceptionName`**